This is when a crewmember or executive for a show makes an appearance in a part that would ordinarily be cast with a professional actor.

 - In 1939 Otto Preminger, then blacklisted in Hollywood, was directing Clare Boothe Luce's play Margin for Error.
 When, during rehearsals, the actor playing the consul to Nazi Germany walked out, Preminger, who hadn't acted since he was nineteen, agreed to step into the part.
 Most of the few characters he played from then on were Nazis.

 - Anecdotal evidence suggests that William Shakespeare played various minor roles in his own plays.

 - In-universe in The Producers (the Screen-to-Stage Adaptation and 2005 movie).
 The writer of Springtime for Hitler takes objection to an auditioner's version of a song and gets up on stage to do it right.
 He's cast as Hitler on the spot.
 When he's injured shortly before the play opens, the director steps in to play the role.

 - Joseph D. Kucan, director of the live-action scenes in the Command & Conquer series, also stars as iconic villain Kane.

 - Ed Boon, one of the masterminds behind Mortal Kombat, provided the voice work for Scorpion in all of the games up through Mortal Kombat Armageddon.
-Even after being Darrin'd by Patrick Seitz, he continues to provide Scorpion's iconic Catch Phrase, "GET OVER HERE!!!"
+Even after being substituted by Patrick Seitz, he continues to provide Scorpion's iconic Catch Phrase, "GET OVER HERE!!!"